XXLiu-HNU/XXLiu-HNU.github.io/content/authors/admin/_index.md

 ## About Me

 Xingxun Liu is a PhD student at Hunan University, and his main research direction is UAV swarm planning and control.
-In 2024, Xingxun Liu received his bachelor's degree in automation from the School of Electrical and Information Engineering of Hunan University, and continued to study for a doctorate degree at the National Engineering Research Center for Robotic Vision Perception and Control Technology under the guidance of Academician [Wang Yaonan](https://eeit.hnu.edu.cn/info/1277/4490.htm)(and Professor [Miao Zhiqiang](https://eeit.hnu.edu.cn/info/1544/5187.htm).
+In 2024, Xingxun Liu received his bachelor's degree in automation from the School of Electrical and Information Engineering of Hunan University, and continued to study for a doctorate degree at the National Engineering Research Center for Robotic Vision Perception and Control Technology under the guidance of Academician [Wang Yaonan](https://eeit.hnu.edu.cn/info/1277/4490.htm)and Professor [Miao Zhiqiang](https://eeit.hnu.edu.cn/info/1544/5187.htm).

+I hope to enable drone swarms to perform tasks autonomously, robustly, and flexibly, and I focus on how to deploy algorithms into actual unmanned systems to make drones fly more smoothly.